Author: Ron Graham

 "The fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness, gentleness, self-control".

 Fruit of that sort is contrasted with the works of the flesh (Galatians 5:19-26) such that we have a very vivid picture of the change that is wrought in one who is converted to Christ.
 We are to "increase and abound" in these fruits of the light (1Thessalonians 3:12, 4:7-10).

 Finally we especially note "the fruit of lips" (Hebrews 13:15).
 Jesus used the fruit metaphor with regard to the things which a person speaks.
 Our words, he says, are the fruit of what is in our hearts.
 Jesus makes it clear that our words count as much as our deeds (Matthew 12:33-37).

-'Tis hard work making a weedy field into a garden; and hard work keeping a garden from becoming a weedy field.
+Its hard work making a weedy field into a fruitful garden; and hard work keeping a fruitful garden from becoming a weedy field.